1963212297/A_naturalistic_fMRI_dataset_in_response_to_public_speaking/README.md

 #For reproducibility, we include all rating results of participants to four videos about 18 questions in the #Behavioral Score.xlsx#

 #All details about the 30 candidate videos including 2 video stimuli during fMRI experiments are presented in #videos_information.docx#

+#Transcripts with timestamps of two videos used in study is provided in 'What's wrong with our design.srt' and 'Bigger.srt'#